 PFAS are a large group of widely used manufactured chemicals.

 In the past, Airservices Australia firefighters at Melbourne Airport used firefighting foams containing PFAS.
 In 2010, Airservices Australia started using firefighting foams that don’t contain PFAS.
 Some airport tenants still use products that contain PFAS in their operations.
-Melbourne Airport is working with all of their tenants to phase out using PFAS products.
+Melbourne Airport is working with their tenants to phase out the use of PFAS products.

-For information on the Commonwealth PFAS management program for airports, please visit the National PFAS Management Program page on the Airservices Australia website.
+For information on the Commonwealth PFAS management program for airports visit, National PFAS Management Program.
 The Commonwealth is the lead authority to ensure that federally leased airports take responsibility for onsite and offsite contamination.
 EPA is working with the Commonwealth to ensure that the duty holder is held accountable for ongoing management of any contamination that exists.

 PFAS in the catchment has not affected normal drinking water supplies.

 We have issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
 This is due to elevated levels of polychlorinated biphenyls (PCBs).

 - Section marked in green: do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights

 - Section marked in yellow: avoid fishing, swimming or using water from Arundel Creek for stock watering.
 Pets should also be kept out of Arundel Creek.

 Arundel Creek is a tributary of the Maribyrnong River.
 Our testing has shown high levels of PFAS.
 Our advice for Arundel Creek is:

 - do not eat fish caught in the creek